oleksost/Navigation_DQN/README.md

  - Prioretized Experiance Replay strategy (Schaul et al., 2015), and
  - Dueling Networks (Wang et al., 2015).

-The code also includes an implementation of the Double DQN strategy, however, applying it did not result in notable performance gain.
+The code also includes an implementation of the Double DQN (Van Hasselt et al., 2016) strategy, however, applying it did not result in notable performance gain.

 ##### 2. Architecture.